-The Union acknowledges the Company's right to make such rules and regulations as may be deemed necessary for the conduct and management of its operations.
-Employees shall obey all rules and directions of any authorized representative of the Company to the extent that they do not conflict with the terms of this Agreement, the Provincial Labour Standards, the by-laws and working rules now in force with the Union, or with the rules and regulations of the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada.
-Any written rules and policies established by the Company shall be posted by the Company at all work sites and copies of the rules and policies are to be forwarded to the Union and attached to all Deal Memos or attached to each Employee's first pay cheque, after such rules become available.
+The Union acknowledges the Company's right to make such rules and regulations as it may deem necessary for the conduct and management of its operations.
+Employees shall obey all rules, policies and directions of any authorized representative of the Company to the extent that they do not conflict with the terms of this Agreement ,applicable provincial and/or federal legislation, the Union's by-laws and working rules in force from time to time, or with the rules and regulations of the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada.
+Any written rules and policies established by the Company shall be posted by the Company and distributed with all Deal Memos.
+Copies of any such rules and policies shall be forwarded to the Union.